 A psychedelic experience increases entropy in the brain, loosening those bonds and opening the mind to a deluge of possibilities, many of which can be confusing or bizarre, hence the hallucinations and strange thoughts.
 But this could explain why recent studies have found that psilocybin from magic mushrooms can cure depression and act as a reset mechanism in the brain, or that potent doses of Ayahuasca or Ibogaine can cure heroin and cocaine addicts of a lifetime of addiction.

-An inundation of new mental states and potential realities can not only free subjects from depression, it can spark creative thought and innovation.
+An inundation of new mental states and potential realities can not only free subjects from depression, but it can also spark creative thought and innovation.
 One of the biggest hindrances to creativity is a close-minded perspective and the immediate rejection of seemingly fantastical ideas.
 But it’s not your fault, you can blame it on the DMN.

-That’s why Silicon Valley CEOs have touted the creative genius found in the psychedelic experience, since Steve Jobs credited LSD for his success in founding Apple.
+That’s why Silicon Valley CEOs have touted the creative genius found in the psychedelic experience since Steve Jobs credited LSD for his success in founding Apple.

-It should be noted however, that psychedelics are nothing to take lightly.
-It’s no coincidence that Carhart-Harris’ entropic brain scale includes early stage psychosis on the same end as psychedelics.
+It should be noted, however, that psychedelics are nothing to take lightly.
+It’s no coincidence that Carhart-Harris’ entropic brain scale includes early-stage psychosis on the same end as psychedelics.
 Used improperly and carelessly, psychedelics can devastate the mind, leading to long term psychological damage in rare instances.
 Albert Hoffman, who discovered LSD, even expressed occasional regret in his life for the damage caused by its unfettered use.

 But if we view these substances as tools or medicine, rather than recreational drugs, we can use them to our advantage.
 And as science continues to dissect and understand the ways they affect our cognitive function, discoveries of networks such as the DMN will undoubtedly lead to a better understanding of our minds and the ability to lead enlightened lives.